 Communities and individuals are faced with exposure to many environmental stressors.
 They want to understand their health risks and how to prevent them, but face many obstacles.
-Accessing, integrating, and interpreting available data for risk ranking, prioritization, and decision-making is a challenge.
+Accessing, integrating, and interpreting reliable information and data to identify risks, prioritize issues, and make decisions is a challenge.

-In response to this challenge, EPA is conducting research to enhance community-based cumulative risk assessments and developing tools to communicate that research to the public.1 One of these tools is C-FERST2, the Community-Focused Exposure and Risk Screening Tool.
+In response to this challenge, EPA is conducting research to enhance community-based cumulative risk assessments and developing tools to communicate that research to the public.
+One of these tools is C-FERST, the Community-Focused Exposure and Risk Screening Tool.

-C-FERST is being developed as a community mapping, information access, and assessment tool designed to help assess risk and assist in decision making with communities.
-EPA scientists are partnering with EPA community programs and other federal agencies to design and test C-FERST.
-This research responds to requests from EPA regional offices and communities as well as recommendations from the National Academy of Sciences3, National Academy of Public Administration4, and other Agency peer reviews.
-C-FERST is being developed under EPA’s Sustainable and Healthy Communities research program, and has been nominated for the White House Open Government Initiative.
+C-FERST is being developed as a community mapping, information access tool to help inform community assessments and decision-making.
+EPA scientists are partnering with local communities and EPA community programs to design and test C-FERST.
+This research responds to recommendations from the National Academy of Sciences, National Academy of Public Administration, and other Agency peer reviews.
+C-FERST is being developed under EPA’s Sustainable and Healthy Communities research program.

 Expected Impact of C-FERST